LIVERPOOL — Southampton’s fans were ecstatic to reach their first final of a major competition since 2003.

 Asked by Pro Soccer Talk if reaching the final not only presented a chance to win a trophy but also get back to Europe, Puel admitted the motivation to make up for their early European exit this season is strong.

 “Yes.
-It’s an important big game, not just to play this final but perhaps to see another qualify for the European games,” Puel said.
+It’s an important big game, not just to play this final but perhaps to see another qualification for the European games,” Puel said.
 “It will be important for the squad to continue the work, to improve, and know the possibilities to play European games.
 All the information when they improve it’s important to put all this experience for next year in European games.
 It will be important to qualify.”

 For now, Saints’ fans will savor a special night for everyone connected with the club.